 You may think this is bad that the contractor cannot afford to pay off your entire claim.
 It is, of course, but once the claim is bonded you’ll have the surety in place to guarantee your payment and the solvency of the contractor becomes a non-issue.

-3) It Means The Contractor Is Going To Get Significant Pressure To Resolve Your Claim In The Near Future
+3. The Contractor Is Going To Get Significant Pressure To Resolve Your Claim In The Near Future

 Bonding companies have their clients (contractors) by the you-know-what.
 To get bonding capacity with these surety companies, the sureties require contractors to sign personal guarantees, to pledge assets, and to basically open up their entire businesses or lives to guarantee to the surety that they are worth the risk.